adarshkumarsingh83/spring_security/DOCUMENTS/OAUTH_STEP_BY_STEP_README.md

 * 5.then micro-service-0 will make a call to the micro-service-1 for
   accessing the academic information which is part of the token and it will clearly specify that it has ready or write privilege
-* 6. micro-service-1 will verify the token and its access privilege and request resource and decide that request is valid resource or not if its valid then return the resource.
+* 6.micro-service-1 will verify the token and its access privilege and request resource and decide that request is valid resource or not if its valid then return the resource.
 * NOTE:if micro-service-0 will make a request to access the professional information and access privilege in token is not mentioned then micro-service-1 will deny the request to serve
 * 7.then the information of personale with academic is return to api-server
 * 8.api-server will again make request to the micro-service-0 for personal information with contact
-* 9. micro-service-0 has personal information but it has to access the contact information form micro-service-2 so it will make the request to the authentication-server with the client-id
+* 9.micro-service-0 has personal information but it has to access the contact information form micro-service-2 so it will make the request to the authentication-server with the client-id
-* 10. authentication-server will check the client-id and then it wil return the token and provide the access privilege in the token
+* 10.authentication-server will check the client-id and then it wil return the token and provide the access privilege in the token
-* 11. micro-service-0 will user the token and make a request to the micro-service-1
+* 11.micro-service-0 will user the token and make a request to the micro-service-1
-* 12. micro-service-2 will validate the token and also the access privilege and request for resource and decide that weather the client which is micro-service-0 is elegible to access the requested resource form micro-service-2 or not if the token has suffice privilege then micro-service-2 will provide the resource as response to the micro-service-0
+* 12.micro-service-2 will validate the token and also the access privilege and request for resource and decide that weather the client which is micro-service-0 is elegible to access the requested resource form micro-service-2 or not if the token has suffice privilege then micro-service-2 will provide the resource as response to the micro-service-0